 If you’re looking for more healthy side dishes for the holidays, check out this list!
 Surprise family and friends with these amazing healthier recipes everyone will love.

-- 3 TBSP flour (1:1 gluten-free all purpose may be used)
+- 3 tablespoons flour (1:1 gluten-free all purpose may be used)

-- 1 3/4 cups milk of choice (I like unsweetened plain cashew milk)
+- 1 3/4 cups milk of choice (I used unsweetened plain cashew milk)

 - 3/4 cup sour cream

 - 1 pound (32 ounces) packaged diced potatoes, thawed

 - 1 cup shredded Monterey jack or cheddar cheese

 - Preheat oven to 350ºF and lightly grease 9×13 baking casserole dish with butter; set aside.

 - Make the sauce: In medium saucepan over medium-high heat, add 4 tablespoons butter with flour, onion powder, garlic powder, salt and pepper; whisk continuously until mixture starts to bubble – about 2 minutes.
 Slowly add in cashew milk and stir continuously for 4-5 minutes, until mixture thickens.
 Remove from heat.